dusvyat/privateGPT/README.md

 - LLM: default to [ggml-gpt4all-j-v1.3-groovy.bin](https://gpt4all.io/models/ggml-gpt4all-j-v1.3-groovy.bin).
 If you prefer a different GPT4All-J compatible model, just download it and reference it in your `.env` file.
 - Embedding: default to [ggml-model-q4_0.bin](https://huggingface.co/Pi3141/alpaca-native-7B-ggml/resolve/397e872bf4c83f4c642317a5bf65ce84a105786e/ggml-model-q4_0.bin).
 If you prefer a different compatible Embeddings model, just download it and reference it in your `.env` file.

-Rename `example.env` to `.env` and edit the variables appropriately.
+Edit the variables as required inside settings.py
 ```
 MODEL_TYPE: supports LlamaCpp or GPT4All
 PERSIST_DIRECTORY: is the folder you want your vectorstore in